stcase/Wingspan/README.md

 - Caching in get_matches
 - Better handling of config file when type checking
 - Get match test data for WAITING, READY, and REMINDER
+- Get test data for a matches object with a completed match
 - Filter highest score stats on channel

 ## References